Pengfeicc/SF-Mask-RCNN/weights/README.txt

-Download weight and unzip in this file
+Download weight and unzip it in this file